hypercore-one/znn_walletapi_csharp/README.md

 - `EraseLimit` **int** *optional*
 The number of unlock attempts before the wallet is uninitialized.
 Default value is: `3`.
 Can be `null`.

-[^2]: The default value varies depending on being used.
+[^2]: The default value varies depending on the OS being used.

 ### AutoReceiver